Ollrogge/MiniatureOs/kernel/ideas_and_todos.md

 + need a clear convention what happens when you add 1 to a virtual and physical address
     + +1 to frame / page should increase by 1 page or frame
     + +1 to physical address / virtual address should increase the address by one
++ change size to be usize
++ fix Region trait

 **Println**
 + use a different println in kernel and tests than the one exported by x86_64 crate.
 Defining it there is just a dirty hack to get println debugging working for this code